Testen10/cse15l-lab-reports/week1_Apr2.md

 <blockquote>
   The command prints the name of file in the inputted path, but doesn't change the working directory.
-  <br> If the isn't a corresponding directory, it gives out error: "ls: (file name) : No such file or directory"
+  <br> If there isn't a corresponding file, it gives out error: "ls: (file name) : No such file or directory"
   <br>
   <br>working directory(before executing the command): <code>/Users/admin/Documents/Documents_Minseo_Chu_MacBook/ucsd_docs/CSE 15L</code>
   <br>working directory (after executing the command): <code>/Users/admin/Documents/Documents_Minseo_Chu_MacBook/ucsd_docs/CSE 15L</code>